 If your child is going to a school that starts kids when they turn five, it may not be possible for them to begin classes immediately (e.g. if their new school is shut for the holidays).

 In this case, the government might extend your child care payments beyond your child’s fifth birthday and pay for an extra four weeks of child care to take you through until school starts.

 You need to be getting a Childcare Subsidy, keep meeting its eligibility criteria and have a child who should be starting school when they turn five, but can’t do this straightaway.

 To apply, just call Work and Income on 1800 559 009 and explain why you need the extension of payments.

 It’s important that you tell Work and Income straightaway if there’s a change to your family’s circumstances which might affect your payments or eligibility for them.

 - Your income or your partner’s income changes

-- Your child stops attending the approved programme or moves to another early childhood programme
+- Your child stops attending the approved early childhood programme or moves to another provider

 - Your child’s attendance/hours change